ahm10/impulso/README.md

 - Due to high number of articles, the ingestion module may be slow to run.
 For testing purpose the no. of articles limit is set to 5.

+[EDIT] new limit is 50.
+The value for this can be directly set by variable called `n_articles` in the script.

 - In the script, instructions are provided to uncomment, if you wish to run for all articles.

 - Another factor to be understood is there must be a small delay while inserting data in grakn ( have organized with sleep of 0.1 sec).